4 Cardinal Virtues

 Code allows us to “fit” a model by estimating the values of the unknown parameters.
 Sadly, we can never know the true values of these parameters.
 But, like all good statisticians, we can express our uncertain knowledge in the form of posterior probability distributions.
 With those distributions, we can compare the actual values of the outcome variable with the “fitted” or “predicted” results of the model.
 We can examine the “residuals,” the difference between the fitted and actual values.

 A parameter is something which does not exist in the real world.
 (If it did, or could, then it would be data.)
-Instead, a parameter is a mental abstraction, a building block which we will use to to help us accomplish our true goal: To replace at least some of the questions marks in the actual Preceptor Table.
+Instead, a parameter is a mental abstraction, a building block which we will use to help us accomplish our true goal: to replace at least some of the question marks in the actual Preceptor Table.
 Since parameters are mental abstractions, we will always be uncertain as to their value, however much data we might collect.

 Randomness is intrinsic to this fallen world.